 COMPASS provides a "navigational tutorial" which uses the testing platform.
 It contains two simulations unrelated to psychotherapy.
 It is designed solely to provide an opportunity for individuals to practice navigating the testing platform and using its features.
-The navigational tutorial is made available to all registered candidates via a link provided by MonitorEDU.
+The navigational tutorial is made available to all registered candidates.